mohitpai/journey-optimizer.en/help/using/direct-mail/get-started-direct-mail.md

 ---
 # Create a direct mail message {#create-direct}

+>[!AVAILABILITY]
+>
+>For now, Direct mail channel is not available for organizations that have purchased the Adobe Healthcare Shield add-on offering.

 Direct mail is an offline channel that allows you to personalize and generate the extraction files required by direct mail providers to send mail to your customers.

 When creating a direct mail campaign, Journey Optimizer automatically generates a file containing all the targeted profiles and selected data, such as postal addresses and profile attributes.
 This file is sent to the server of your choice so that it is accessible by your chosen direct mail provider, who will handle the actual mailing process for you.